 All good things come to an end.
 Housing prices had already begun to trend upward before the pandemic and continue to rise.
 Under the current conditions, most first-time homebuyers facing the rapid jump in listing prices cannot afford the average home.
 New Orleans home sellers should be acutely aware that the current rising price trend on the real estate market in New Orleans cannot continue indefinitely, and the real estate market may crash.
 Indicators are that foreclosures, which are on hold now, will rise among lower-income households.
 Around 2.75 million mortgages are in forbearance under the CARES act’s protection at this time, with approximately 10 percent of all FHA-backed mortgages more than three months behind on payments.

 Avoiding selling for too long may mean that sellers miss out on this rare opportunity to strike while the market is at or near its peak.
 When it comes to traditional listings, a significant number of people simply do not want to take the risks of meeting with strangers to negotiate or do business.
-Many would prefer not to have showings during the pandemic because of potentially ill buyers walking through their homes.
-With stress already at an all-time high for many, the mere thought of the additional pressures of selling a home, especially when school and work are home-based, is too much to consider.
+With stress already at an all-time high for many, the mere thought of the additional pressures of selling your house fast.
 New Orleans home sellers should know that there is another way to sell their home on the real estate market in New Orleans, by selling to a direct buyer like Rex Property Group LLC.

 Ready to learn more about what New Orleans home sellers should know about the real estate market in New Orleans?
-At Rex Property Group LLC, we are here to listen and help you handle all of your problems.
-With fair prices, straightforward easy to understand contracts, and quick closings.
+At Rex Property Group LLC, we buy houses in New Orleans and we’re here to listen and help you handle all of your problems.
+With fair prices, straightforward easy to understand contracts and quick closings.
 Working with Rex Property Group LLC means there’s no need to delay selling any longer!
 Rex Property Group LLC will walk you step by step through the process and help you determine what is best for you!
 Send us a message or call Rex Property Group LLC at (504) 313-3370 today!